Linear Slides

 - Ball Spline

-- Nothing but an advanced design of linear slides that have a cylinder that acts as the sliding unit of the mechanism.
-The cylinder typically has three to five circuits that help recirculate the balls, ensuring easy and controlled movement.
-Some linear slide manufacturers also create low maintenance slides, cylinders, and balls - that will help you save on your designing and manufacturing cost.
+- An advanced type of linear slide, the ball spline incorporates a cylinder that functions as the sliding unit.
+The cylinder typically contains three to five circuits that help recirculate the balls, ensuring controlled and effortless movement.
+Some manufacturers develop low-maintenance ball splines, slides, and cylinders to help reduce design and manufacturing costs.

 - V Rail